avictorino/celery_throttling_database/readme.md

     $ docker-compose up

 ### Docker Compose.yml
-Containe each worker required to start the process.
+Contains each worker required to start the process.
 Uncomment REDIS and Postgres if you don't already have them.

 ### Database configurations
 1 - Create a Postgres database named 'celery_ingestor'

 2 - Create tables

         $ python manage.py migrate

 Apply this command if you want to login into the admin panel: